deep5050/radio-active/README.md

 ```
 Enter a command to perform an action: ?

-q/Q/x/quit: Quit radioactive
+q/Q/quit: Quit radioactive
 h/H/help/?: Show this help message
 r/R/record: Record a station
 f/F/fav: Add station to favorite list
-rf/RF/recordfile: Speficy a filename for the recording
+rf/RF/recordfile: Speficy a filename for the recording.
 ```

-> **TIP**: when using `rf`: specify the format of the output using the name. for example: "new-show.mp3" or "new-show.wav"
+> **TIP**: when using `rf`: you can force the recording to be in mp3 format by adding an extension to the file name.
+Example "talk-show.mp3".
+If you dont specify any extension it should auto detect.
+Example "new_show"

 ### Changes